joonarafael/visualpathfinder/documentation/user_manual.md

 The 72 \* 48 matrix is quite large (3456 individual nodes).
 Almost all of the application logic is run on the client machine by the client browser.
 Make sure you're running the latest version of your browser to ensure the best performance.
 The less wall tiles, the more possible paths for the selected algorithm to consider.
 If you're experiencing performance issues, try placing the start and end nodes closer together and increase the number of wall tiles.

+## Important Notice

+**Remember that** all recorded statistics will be lost once the map is changed **and** a new algorithm is run.
+Previous records will be stored as long as no new algorithm is run on the changed map.

 ## Application Layout

 Application is divided into three main sections: